The Honest Guide to Remodeling in Old Northeast St. Petersburg

 Old Northeast's COA Process: What You Need to Know

-One thing that trips up Old Northeast homeowners: the neighborhood is listed on the National Register of Historic Places, which for residential properties is primarily honorary.
-It does not trigger design review on its own.
-The active COA requirement applies to locally designated properties — Granada Terrace Local Historic District, the recently designated one-block districts, and the 10 individual local landmarks.
+A Certificate of Appropriateness (COA) is the city's review of proposed exterior changes to properties in locally designated historic districts.
+One thing that trips up Old Northeast homeowners: the neighborhood is listed on the National Register of Historic Places, which for residential properties is primarily honorary — it does not trigger design review on its own.
+The active COA requirement applies to locally designated properties: Granada Terrace, the recently designated one-block districts, and the 10 individual local landmarks.
 If you're in one of those areas, you need a COA for exterior changes visible from the street (additions, roofline changes, window replacements, siding, porch modifications).
-Interior work — kitchens, bathrooms, floors, mechanical systems — does not require a COA regardless of designation.
+Interior work doesn't require a COA regardless of designation.

 What You're Likely to Find Inside an Old Northeast Home

 The conversation every Old Northeast homeowner needs to have before committing to a scope: what's in those walls.
+A 90-to-125-year-old home carries a specific stack of system-level conditions behind the lath-and-plaster — not possibilities, near-certainties:

 What Your Old Northeast Renovation Will Actually Cost